Moment Zero

 You’re making decisions with an invisible blind spot.

 Under pressure, the brain narrows.
 It prioritizes coherence over completeness.
-It stabilizes around what feels right — and that stabilization feels like confidence.
-Your teams mistake it for certainty.
+It stabilizes around what feels right—and that stabilization feels like confidence.
+Your team mistakes it for certainty.
 Your organization mobilizes around it.
-And two weeks later, you’re explaining what went wrong.The problem isn’t speed.
+Two weeks later, you’re explaining what went wrong.The problem isn’t speed.
 It isn’t judgment.
-It’s that the system that shapes decisions operates before conscious choice begins — and most leaders have no visibility into it.
+It's that the brain shapes decisions before conscious choice begins—and most leaders have no visibility into it.

 Decision Reversals